• Contact us for upcoming course dates

-• This 4-week course includes live sessions with the instructor each week
+• Live weekly sessions with the instructor

 • All sessions are recorded so you can watch them at your convenience